 make use of the

 'BlobAsUTF8ExcludePattern' keywords.
-Set
+Set these

-names to include or exclude respectively.
+include or exclude respectively.

 When the regular expression patterns both match a single column,